ayanbaksi/Task_assigned/README.md

 # or
 bun dev
 ```
+5.Import files for the database from the db folder and in your mongo compass import the two json.
+refer to this link ->>> https://www.mongodb.com/docs/compass/current/import-export/
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.